Nazul-Merino/fraud-detection-binary-classification/README.md

 ### `data/`

-Dataset documentation, metadata, and access instructions.
+Dataset documentation, dataset description and access instructions.
 Raw datasets are not stored in the repository.
 Data acquisition is performed automatically through the Kaggle API.

 ### `notebooks/`